Director, Cyber Security Business, Quantum Research International

-Tim Bloechl leads Quantum Research International’s cyber security business, which emphasizes providing deep technical expertise to customers in the areas of computer emergency response, penetration testing and vulnerability assessments across all markets, both public sector and commercial.
-Before joining Quantum in 2014, Bloechl was involved in entrepreneurial cyber security products and services activities with a Swiss company, a small U.S. defense contractor and encryption start-up Secure Channels, Inc.
+Tim Bloechl leads Quantum Research International’s and commercial CyberDx division cyber security businesses, which emphasize providing deep technical expertise to customers in the areas of computer emergency response, penetration testing and vulnerability assessments across all markets, both public sector and commercial.

 From 2005 to 2011, Bloechl was Microsoft’s first Worldwide Public Safety and National Security business leader.
 He led efforts to build the Microsoft vision, strategy and field sales force for defense, intelligence, homeland security, justice and first responder markets resulting in approximately 218 percent revenue growth to almost $1.7 billion per year.